 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Inequality Tests for Two Proportions (Offset Null Hypothesis) [Differences] procedure window by clicking on Proportions, then Two Independent Proportions, then Inequality Tests (Offset Null Hypothesis), then Specify using Differences.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example4 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Tests for Two Proportions (Non-Zero Null Hypothesis) [Differences] procedure window by expanding Proportions, then Two Independent Proportions, then clicking on Test (Non-Zero Null), and then clicking on Tests for Two Proportions (Non-Zero Null Hypothesis) [Differences].
+You may then make the appropriate entries as listed below, or open Example 4 by going to the File menu and choosing Open Example Template.

+Option Value

+Data Tab

 Find (Solve For) N1

 Power 0.80

 Alpha 0.10

 N1 (Sample Size Group 1) Ignored since this is the Find setting

 N2 (Sample Size Group 2) Use R

 R (Sample Allocation Ratio) 1.0

-D0 (Difference $ H0 = P1.0 - P2$) 0.2
+D0 (Difference H0 = P1.0 - P2) 0.2

 D1 (Difference H1 = P1.1 - P2) 0

 P2 (Control Group Proportion) 0.50

 H1 (Alternative Hypothesis) One-Sided (H1:D1>D0)

 Test Type Likelihood Score (Farr. & Mann.)

 Options Tab

-Maximum N1 or N2 Exact2 (Set low for a rapid search.)
+Maximum N1 or N2 Exact 2 (Set low for a rapid search.)